 If a pupil has needs that require support from the Learning Support staff, this will be discussed with parents.
-The Reach programme outlines the variety of support.
-Please see additional documentation on our website or - please contact the admissions department or the Head of Learning Support for a copy of the Reach Up Programme Booklet.
+The Reach programme outlines the variety of support offered.
+Please see additional documentation on our website or contact the admissions department.

-Academic and Learning Support staff work closely with teachers to ensure that what is covered in sessions has an impact on progress.
+Learning Support staff work closely with teachers to ensure that what is covered in sessions has an impact on progress.
 Good use is made of examination feedback and report comments/targets in setting objectives for learning support sessions.

-Academic and Learning support may take a variety of different forms including:
+Learning support may take a variety of different forms including:

 - Withdrawal for individual or small group work addressing subject specific targets - Skills groups teaching key skills that are essential in all subjects.
-These would include revision/study skills, test and exam strategy, thinking and discussion skills - In-class support by a teaching assistant or learning support assistant - Assistance with organisation and planning - Effective use of technology including touch typing - Emotional support

-Supervised Private Study
+These would include revision/study skills, test and exam strategy, thinking and discussion skills - In-class support by a teaching assistant or academic and learning support assistant - Assistance with organisation and planning - Effective use of technology including touch typing - Emotional support - Supervised Private Study

-Educational Health Care Plans (EHCP)
+Educational Health Care Plan (EHCP)

-Pupils with an EHCP are welcome to apply for a place at The Kingsley School.
+Pupils with an EHC Plan are welcome to apply for a place at The Kingsley School via their Local Authority Consultation process.
 Careful consideration will be given to whether the school can meet the needs of the pupil set out in the documentation received and with the funding that may be attached to the EHCP.
-Support that is not covered by Local Authority funding will be at the cost of parents as set out in the Reach Booklet
+Support that is not covered by Local Authority funding will be at the cost of parents.